setipio/wasmedge_setip_demo/README.md

 This is an example of a Rust project that can be available from a public URL and run on a computer locally or, without change, from your setip.io account in case the computer would be unavailable.

+This code can also be instantly redeployed remotely after being changed locally so it always reflects the local changes: Simply include the deploy.sh script into your preferred CI/CD.

 Rust code is very efficient, and running it directly behind one's URLs on a setip.io account provides some unique performance advantages when compared with other deployment methods.
 Added to this is the ability to keep deployment in-house without changing any of the code, depending on whether it is deployed in-house or over the public cloud.

 The definition of which port is available for public URL access does not need to be known when coding and will be automatically available from the SETIP_LISTEN_PORT environment variable.
-This makes the code compatible with any setip.io bucket that one will choose to deploy to:
+Since each bucket available from one's setip.io account is assigned at least one listening port of its own to be accessible through a secured URL this makes the code compatible with any setip.io bucket that one will choose to deploy to:

 ```rust
 let port = env::var("SETIP_LISTEN_PORT").unwrap_or_else(|_| "8099".to_string());